Down on the Farm with Sue Glasco

 -30-

 Tim Ellsworth writes book God in a Whirlwind telling the story of the tornado that hit Union University.
-Now director of news and media relations, Ellsworth was graduated from Benton High School, worked as a reporter for the Southern Illinoisan.
+Now director of news and media relations, Ellsworth was graduated from Benton High School and also worked as a reporter for the Southern Illinoisan.

 Congratulations Jeremy Melvin!
 Email on 6/8/08 from SIWG President Jim Lambert: